Why seeking out the positive makes a difference.

 By using Personal Zen just a few minutes a day, a few days a week, you can reduce feelings of stress and anxiety, strengthen well-being, and build resilience against the curve balls life sometimes throws.
+Our clinical studies show that using the app just 6-10 minutes a day, 4 days a week lowers levels of stress hormones known as cortisol, and lowers anxiety.
+Since stress and anxiety can also present itself as fatigue, sleeplessness, and physical pain or aches, we check for these levels also and give you a dosage based on how you are feeling each day you play.

 In a study with pregnant women, those using Personal Zen for 5-10 minutes a day, a few days a week showed reductions in the stress hormone cortisol during a controlled stressor.
 In that same study, stress resilience, the ability to adapt well in stressful situations, was boosted by 21% after using Personal Zen.